m-kupiec/compendium-javascript/README.md

 ##### Boolean

-Value is converted to boolean automatically in logical operations
+Value is converted to a boolean automatically in logical operations

-`!!` operator converts the operand to boolean
+`!!` operator converts the operand to a boolean

-`Boolean(value)`: converts a value to boolean explicitly
+`Boolean(value)`: converts a value to a boolean explicitly

 Rules:
 - Numbers
   - `1`/`0` is converted to `true`/`false`
   - `NaN` is converted to `false`
 - Strings
-  - Empty string is converted to `false`
+  - An empty string is converted to `false`
   - Non-empty string (e.g. `"0"`) is coverted to `true`
 - `null` is converted to `false`
 - `undefined` is converted to `false`